acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 By default, the platform is not configured to require email confirmation of new accounts, so you can create a new account directly on the Portal home.
-To create an account with the Admin role (needed for various platform admin functions), use the create-user.sh script in the system-integration/AIO folder
+To create an account with the Admin role (needed for various platform admin functions), use the create_user.sh script in the system-integration/AIO folder

 Generic Kubernetes Based Deployment
 -----------------------------------